 The international syllabus covers altitude physiology and illness, expedition health, remote area trauma care, group psychology, travel medicine and also practical mountain skills.
 All holders have relevant skills and insight into the practical problems of delivering optimum patient care in the mountains.

 This course covers the basics from hypothermia and frostbite, navigation and survival techniques as well as summer and winter mountaineering techniques.

 This course is designed for persons going on treks and expeditions with the anticipation that they will be providing medical support.

 If you are a doctor, paramedic or nurse who would like to take part in a mountain medicine course approved by the UIAA, please contact one of these institutions for details.

+The administrative team is made up of representatives elected by the member organisations and their respective presidents.
+The minimum number of persons is three.
+It will conduct its work by email and be accountable to the member organisations.
 A representative with a conflict of interest must inform other members of the team of the conflict.
 Decisions are made by consensus.
 The administrative team does not have the authority to alter the regulations.
 Its role is to approve courses by assessing the curriculum and assessment methods, and to keep a record of courses (so that enquiries can be directed to course organisers).

 The International Commission for Alpine Rescue ICAR was founded in 1948.
 ICAR is incorporated as an association under Swiss law, with its seat in Kloten, Switzerland.
 ICAR does not pursue any commercial purposes and is not profit oriented.